astropy/astropy/docs/io/ascii/read.rst

   class CommentedHeader(Basic):
+      __doc__ = """
-      """Read a file where the column names are given in a line that begins with the header comment character. ``header_start`` can be used to specify the line index of column names, and it can be a negative index (for example -1 for the last commented line).
+      Read a file where the column names are given in a line that begins with the header comment character. ``header_start`` can be used to specify the line index of column names, and it can be a negative index (for example -1 for the last commented line).
 The default delimiter is the <space>